DPRAHUL-2021/Java-Practice/README.md

 # Java-Practice
-These are basic level java questions which can be practised
+These are basic level java questions which can be practised/n Here I will add question based on 5 modules which can be practised.